MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-open-guide-qr-code.md

 ## Open a guide by scanning a QR code

-1. On your HoloLens, go to [the mixed reality home](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-menu-mixed-reality-home-and-apps).
+1. On your HoloLens, go to [mixed reality home](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-menu-mixed-reality-home-and-apps).

     > [!NOTE]
     > If you're not sure if you're at mixed reality home, [open the **Start** menu](https://docs.microsoft.com/hololens/hololens2-basic-usage#start-menu-mixed-reality-home-and-app), and